Histamine Intolerance & Low Histamine Information

 Everyone is different, some people have many different allergies at once, people react differently to others so we can’t guarantee people won’t have reactions.
 We can only go of the information we have had back from our customers.
 We keep the information up to date & ask customers to let us know how they get on.

 We always send all of our parcels on next day delivery.
 We use dry ice slices (see more info on dry ice below), dry ice is what keeps your order frozen (the temperature inside the parcel is colder than your freezer).
 DPD our courier, will deliver your parcel and send you a one-hour time slot for your delivery.
 Your parcel can be left in a safe place if you are out (remember it will stay frozen with the dry ice).
-The delivery & packaging service ensures your products arrive in perfect condition; we do offer free delivery on orders over £50 but we hope understand that because of the type of packaging we do need to charge £8 if it’s under £50.
+The delivery & packaging service ensures your products arrive in perfect condition; we do offer free delivery on orders over £60 but we hope understand that because of the type of packaging we do need to charge £8 if it’s under £60.
 The next available delivery day is shown at the top of each page on our website but if you would like a later date that’s no problem, you can let us know in “order notes” at checkout or call / email us once you have ordered.
+You can also choose “by noon”delivery for just £2 extra

 COOKING FROM FROZEN